Rhea Dempsey

 It is also the act of disregarding the emotional needs of mother and baby throughout the whole (childbearing) process.

-Now, given that, sadly, this definition of obstetric violence is what so often passes for standard care in birth you can see how important it is to be on the case about informed consent and informed refusal.
+Sadly, this definition of obstetric violence is what so often passes for standard care in birth – so you can see how important it is to be on the case about informed consent and informed refusal.

 But there’s some good news coming out of recent research.